 - The Clearing advisor at the university, will be able to confirm if you are accepted on the course while on the phone.
 Most universities will allow you 24 hours to confirm the offer or find an alternative.
 UCAS says:

 You can apply for one choice at a time through Clearing.
 Once a choice has been selected, you cannot add another, unless you’ve been unsuccessful with the first one.
-If you want to apply elsewhere once you’ve added a choice, then you need to ask that uni to cancel your place so you’re able to apply again through Clearing.”
+If you want to apply elsewhere.
+Once you’ve added a choice, then you need to ask that uni to cancel your place.
+You will then be able to apply again through Clearing.”

 - The UCAS website will have live updates of available courses throughout results day.

 - Check out these handy guides to Clearing from UCAS:

 Need accommodation for September?
 Don’t panic, it’s not too late.
 We still have availability at many of our halls across the UK and Ireland.
 Take a look at our locations and find your Host for the 2020/21 academic year.